Are SEO plugins Useless?

 5. XML and HTML sitemaps.
 Tell the search engines about every page you want indexed.

-Plus, add in all the other benefits like Image seo, social seo, redirections and your work becomes even easier.
+Plus, add in all the other benefits like Image SEO, social SEO, redirections and your work becomes even easier.

-Is this how to get my blog on the first page on Google?
+Do SEO Plugins help get my blog on the first page on Google?

 I say content submitted to the search engines needs a few months to “mature”.